DirtyChay/food-knowledge-graph/SpacyProcessing/README.md

 # Spacy Processing for FoodKG Ingredients

-This folder contains a simple Spacy-based NLP processor for normalizing ingredient lists from the FoodKG recipe database.
+This folder contains Spacy-based NLP processing for normalizing ingredient lists from the FoodKG recipe table.

 ## Overview

 The `spacy_processor.py` script:
-1. Connects to the PostgreSQL database
+1. Connects to PostgreSQL database
-2. Fetches recipes from the FoodKG table
+2. Fetches recipes from FoodKG table
 3. Uses Spacy NLP to extract core ingredient names
 4. Saves the processed results to CSV